 What to expect:

 For the first few days, your piercing may be a bit tender, sore, or even swollen.
 This is all fairly normal.
 Drinking lots of water can help reduce swelling as can over-the-counter anti-inflammatories.
 After the first few days your body will excrete lymph as it begins to form the fistula inside your piercing.
 This lymph ‘crust’ will likely collect on the jewelry or around the piercing.
 Do not pick at it, soak it, or try to otherwise remove it with q-tips, cotton balls, or paper towel.

 Piercings do tend to swell slightly — some more than others — during healing.
 You have been fitted with jewelry that is long enough to allow for any initial swelling.
 Jewelry that is too long can irritate the piercing so as soon as the initial swelling and tenderness have subsided it is important to return to get a shorter piece of jewelry if necessary.

 What NOT to do:

 The main thing to consider when healing a piercing is to keep from irritating it.
-Irritants to a piercing can be either physical or chemical and can prolong your healing time, make the healing unnecessarily uncomfortable, or even lead to scarring around the piercing site.
+Irritants to a piercing can be either physical or chemical.
+They can prolong your healing time, making the healing unnecessarily uncomfortable or lead to scarring around the piercing site.
 Physical irritants could include the jewelry getting bumped or moved, pressure against the piercing by clothing or sleeping on it, or an accidental bump.
 Chemical irritants most often come in the form of harsh cleaning products (Dial soap, alcohol, peroxide) but can also include things like scented soaps and body washes, lotions, sunblock, or any other product you are applying near your healing piercing.

 To avoid all these potential irritants, here are a few tips: